Prospect, working with you in EE.

 Now, with the owners of the company having agreed to a takeover by BT, and with cost savings of £360m and a total of £3bn in savings on costs and capital expenditure being envisaged, EE employees need Prospect more than ever.
 We have a dedicated team to support members working in EE and will aim to maximise the opportunities for EE staff as the acquisition process, and then the contingent regulatory approvals, continues.

-Prospect members in the Communications Media and Digital sector are managers and professionals working right across the mobile telecommunications industry, in companies such as O2, Vodafone and Ericsson, and we have links internationally with trade union colleagues through our affiliation to UNI Global Union.
+Prospect members in the Communications and Digital division of BECTU are managers and professionals working right across the mobile telecommunications industry, in companies such as O2, Vodafone and Ericsson, and we have links internationally with trade union colleagues through our affiliation to UNI Global Union.
 In the UK, we work to ensure that government and regulatory policy affecting the communications industry takes into account the interest of employees, and we have sharpened our expertise at analysing industry trends and direction.

 Above all, our negotiations officers work very hard where we are recognised, including in BT and many other companies, to deliver the employee voice to company decision-makers over issues such as performance management, working hours, good work, pensions and pay, and to use examples of best practice to drive up standards across the industry.
 Both Prospect and our sister union in BT, the Communication Workers Union, have a strong and very long-standing relationship with BT.
 Indeed, the vast majority of BT employees are members of their union – between us, Prospect and the CWU represent over 80% of BT’s entire UK workforce.